Make your August bank holiday plans now as the 2025 Ould Lammas Fair returns to Ballycastle

 You’ll be spoilt for choice with traditional favourites returning such as the heavy horse show and parade through the town on Saturday 23rd at 1pm, followed by the vintage vehicle & tractor run at 3pm.

-At the seafront, the popular Naturally North Coast & Glens artisan market will be set up for all four days of the fair from 11am – 5pm, with a special Street Food Market taking place on Saturday evening from 7pm – 10pm and Sunday from 7-9pm.
+At the seafront, the popular Naturally North Coast & Glens artisan market will be set up for all four days of the fair from 11am-5pm, with a special Street Food Market taking place on Saturday evening from 7pm-10pm and Sunday from 7pm-9pm.

 With around 60 small businesses taking part in the market, you’ll find everything from handcrafted goods and unique artworks to mouth-watering local artisan food.
 It’s a fantastic chance to meet the makers, hear their stories, and support homegrown talent in a relaxed and welcoming setting.